nuclio/nuclio/docs/reference/nuctl/nuctl.md

 To redeploy only imported functions use `--imported-only` flag.

 Imported function can be redeployed to the state they had before being imported.
 To be able to do so, function should be exported with previous state which means that function will have a `nuclio.io/previous-state` annotation.

-* User can specify `--desired-state` parameter and manually choose any of those statuses: `[scaledToZero, ready]`.